Epic Code LAB1230344 Paraneoplastic, Autoantibody Evaluation, Spinal Fluid

 Clinical Reference

-1. Lucchinetti CF, Kimmel DW, Lennon VA: Paraneoplastic and oncological profiles of patients seropositive for type 1 anti-neuronal nuclear antibodies.
+1. Lucchinetti CF, Kimmel DW, Lennon VA: Paraneoplastic and oncological profiles of patients seropositive for type 1 anti-neuronal nuclear antibody.
 Neurology.
 1998 Mar;50(3):652-657

 2. Graus F, Vincent A, Pozo-Rosich P, et al: Anti-glial nuclear antibody: marker of lung cancer-related paraneoplastic neurological syndromes.
 J Neuroimmunol.
 2005 Aug;165(1-2):166-171